patil215/scrapsort/README.md

 ## The Classification Algorithm

+The classification algorithm is a modified convolutional neural network that we trained on our own custom data.
+Specifically, I used the Inception-v3 architecture, and retrained the final layer on our own training set.
+This meant that I could take advantage of the robustness of Inception-V3 while also providing extra labels for recyclable items.
+The classifier distinguishes between five categories of the most commonly recycled items: metal, paper, cardboard, glass, and plastic.

 Initially, when prototyping the classifier we used the Google Cloud Vision API.
 This API returned a list of labels for a given image.
 By searching through the labels, we could pick out keywords that we thought would work.
 However, this classifier turned out to not be accurate enough.

-We decided to try to train our own convolutional neural network to pick the right trash label.
+As a result, I trained my own classifier as mentioned above.

 Special thanks to this paper - http://cs229.stanford.edu/proj2016/report/ThungYang-ClassificationOfTrashForRecyclabilityStatus-report.pdf - for the dataset and the overall architecture help.

-Specially, I used the image retraining ability within Tensorflow to retrain the final layer of Inception-v3 on our own dataset.
-This consisted of images we took ourselves of the bottles and other items.

 ## Hardware